barseghyanartur/ska/README.rst

 The callback is a path qualifier of the callback function.
 Considering the example above, it would be "my_app.ska_callbacks.my_callback".

-Prefix names of each callback variable with "SKA_" in your projects' settings module.
+Prefix names of each callback variable with `SKA_` in your projects' settings module.

 Example: